thibaudclement/cs269i/docs/lecture-5.md

 </div>

-**Notes:**
+_**Notes:**_

-- The conclusion is the same for Tit-for-Tat as for Grim Trigger, but this is a coincidence: in general, Grim Trigger is a stronger threat.
+- _The conclusion is the same for Tit-for-Tat as for Grim Trigger, but this is a coincidence: in general, Grim Trigger is a stronger threat._
-- When \(p = \frac{2}{3}\), then both “always upload” “never upload” are strategic.
+- _When \(p = \frac{2}{3}\), then both “always upload” and “never upload” are strategic._

 <div class="summary" markdown="1">
 **Iterated File-Sharing Dilemma Recap**

-1. In a one-shot game, free-riding is a strictly dominant strategy, i.e. for any action Marvin takes, Harry is always better of _not_ uploading.
+1. In a one-shot game, free-riding is a strictly dominant strategy, i.e. for any action Marvin takes, Harry is always better off _not_ uploading.
 2. With any fixed number of iterations, free-riding is the SPE.
 3. With a random number of iterations, a credible threat of future retaliation can lead to cooperation.
 </div>